tryton/tryton-client/doc/usage.rst

 controlled with mouse or keyboard.
 The `menu bar items`_ are explained later.

-Mouse and Keyboard use
+Mouse and Keyboard Use
 ++++++++++++++++++++++
-Most functions of the Tryton client can be used with mouse or keyboard.
+Most functions of the Tryton client can be accessed with mouse or keyboard.
 `Key bindings`__ for all menu items are preset.
 Furthermore all key bindings are manually configurable.
 To change the binding of a menu item the user needs to put the cursor onto it and simply press the user defined key combination.
 For this purpose it is needed to activate the configuration of the key bindings with Options > Menubar > Change Accelerators.
-After configuration, don't forget to disable Change Accelerators, to avoid accidentally changes of key bindings while navigating the Menu bar with the keyboard.
+After the configuration it is preferable to disable Change Accelerators, to avoid accidental changes of key bindings while navigating the Menu bar with the keyboard.

 ..
 Note:: Usually key bindings are composed with modifier keys.